A Life Discovered - Cover

 Rhys Atherton stood on the deck of the passenger barge as it made its way downriver, watching as the scenery of mountains, forests and lakes that he knew from his childhood slowly changed into the lowland plain where most of the population of Seibjerg lived.
 Farms appeared with livestock and arable crops surrounding small villages.

-He’d been on the trip down to the largest Seibjerg city – the only actual city of any size – several times before.
-Roligvan was the major port and capital of Seibjerg, and to Rhys, it was a metropolis.
-It sat where the Storflot River became too shallow for the larger sea-going cargo and passenger ships.
-So, as well as the seat of the Seibjerg government, it was where cargo and passengers moved from the large vessels into smaller river barges and the opposite for outgoing people and goods.
+He had been on a trip to the country’s largest – and only – city several times before.
+The Seibjerg capital and main port sat where the Storflot River became too shallow for the larger sea-going cargo and passenger ships.
+So, in addition to being the seat of the Seibjerg government, it was also where cargo and passengers were transferred from large vessels into smaller river barges, and vice versa.

 Rhys had grown up an orphan in the small village of Solvstrom, raised by his adoptive mum, Aoline.
 They lived in a lovely, average house in a friendly, average village with an average amount of money, and he’d had a very average life so far.
 He’d attended the village school, been average at all his studies and had been on good terms with all the other children and adults.
-A perfectly unremarkable childhood.
+A perfectly average childhood.
 His best subject, by far, was languages.
-He was obviously fluent in his country’s language, Seibjern, but also in Standard, the common language of the Anaroc Alliance and could converse in several other regional languages.
+He was obviously fluent in his country’s language, Seibjern, as well as in Standard, the common business and diplomatic language of the Anaroc Alliance and Reijik, the language of the Reiland.
+He had a working knowledge of several other regional languages as well.

 The only remarkable thing about his life was that Aoline didn’t seem to have any source of income, yet they never had money worries.
 It was only as he grew older that it had occurred to him.
-Aoline would never discuss it, only saying that she had a pension from a previous job, even though she was only in her mid-forties.
+Aoline would never discuss it, only saying that she had a pension from a previous job, despite being in her early forties at the time.

-His friends had gradually dropped out of school after turning 16 to work in the timber mill and become loggers, or they had just drifted away to find work elsewhere, so only a handful of people were left in his year group.
+His friends had gradually dropped out of school after turning sixteen to work in the timber mill, become loggers, or had just drifted away to find work elsewhere, so only a handful of people were left in his year group at the end.

-As he approached his 18th birthday, a letter had arrived for him.
+As he had approached his eighteenth birthday, a letter had arrived for him.
 He’d opened it and been frankly astonished to see he’d been awarded an all-fees-paid scholarship to the University of Chatamor, the most prestigious university in the neighbouring country of Reiland and, indeed, in the whole Anaroc Alliance.
-The course he’d be enrolled on was called “General Studies”, but when Rhys had gone to the school library to look at the prospectus for that university, there was no mention of it.
+The course he’d be enrolled in was called “General Studies”, but when Rhys had gone to the school library to look at the prospectus for that university, there was no mention of that course.

 The letter also contained a one-way ticket to Chatamor City.
-He’d need to change boats in Roligvan, so it also gave him details of overnight lodgings reserved for him and instructed him to call at a different address in Roligvan when he got there.
-He’d also been given the name and address of a lodging in Chatamor City, where he’d stay until term started.
+He’d need to change boats in Roligvan, so it also provided him with details of overnight lodgings reserved for him.
+Strangely, it instructed him to call at a different address in Roligvan upon arrival.
+He’d also been given the name and address of a lodging in Chatamor City, where he’d assumed he’d stay until term started and then move into the university accommodation that was included in the fees.

-The afternoon was turning to evening as they approached Roligvan, and the landscape again changed from farming to industrial and then residential.
+The afternoon was turning to evening as they approached Roligvan, and the landscape changed again, this time from farming plains to industrial and then residential areas.
 Before long, the barge was manoeuvring towards its berth at the river passenger terminal.
 Rhys could see the large sea-going ships berthed at the sea docks further down the river.
 He’d be on one of those tomorrow!

 The barge eventually docked, and Rhys went indoors to pick up his luggage.
-He had a small backpack and a larger trunk – just enough for a few days at sea.
+He had a small backpack and a larger trunk.
 He hefted his backpack onto his shoulder – the crew would have his trunk delivered to his lodgings within two hours – and walked down the gangway and back onto firm land.

 He’d been here in the past, but this was the first time on his own.
 He felt a pang of loneliness and thought back to his mum standing on the jetty at Solvstrom, waving to him as the barge pulled away.
 He could tell she’d been trying not to cry, but she couldn’t hide the tears from him.
 He’d been less upset then, simply waving, shouting goodbye and promising to visit and write regularly.
 But now he was on his own in the biggest city he knew, and he knew no one and nothing.